Lennart Thy

-Lennart Thy (born 25 February 1992) is a German professional footballer who plays as a striker for Eerste Divisie club PEC Zwolle.
+Lennart Thy (born 25 February 1992) is a German professional footballer who plays as a striker for Singapore Premier League club Lion City Sailors.

 Club career

-On 18 January 2016, Werder Bremen announced Thy would be returning to the club for the 2016–17 season.
+On 18 January 2016, Werder Bremen announced Thy would return to the club for the 2016–17 season.
 He signed a three-year contract.
 On 24 September 2016, he scored his first goal for the club since his return after coming on as a substitute in a 2–1 win over VfL Wolfsburg.

+VVV-Venlo (loan)

 In July 2017, Werder Bremen confirmed that Thy would be loaned to Eredivisie side VVV-Venlo for the 2017–18 season.

+BB Erzurumspor

-In July 2018, Thy left Werder Bremen permanently to join Büyükşehir Belediye Erzurumspor, newly promoted to the Süper Lig.
+In July 2018, Thy left Werder Bremen permanently to join BB Erzurumspor, a newly promoted club that gained promotion to the Turkish 2018–19 Süper Lig.

 In September 2018, Thy won the FIFA Fair Play Award during the 2018 The Best FIFA Football Awards.
-He missed an Eredivisie match for VVV Venlo against PSV Eindhoven to save the life of a Leukemia patient in urgent need of matching stem cells for treatment by donating blood.
+He had missed an Eredivisie match for VVV-Venlo against PSV Eindhoven to save the life of a leukemia patient in urgent need of matching stem cells for treatment by donating blood.
 Widespread coverage of this action was followed by an increase in cell donations in the Netherlands.

+PEC Zwolle

-On 5 January 2019, Thy returned to the Eredivisie signing with PEC Zwolle for 1.5 years.
+On 5 January 2019, Thy returned to the Eredivisie signing with PEC Zwolle on a one-and-a-half-year contract.

+Sparta Rotterdam

-In May 2020, he agreed to join Sparta Rotterdam, also of the Eredivisie.
+In May 2020, Thy agreed to join Sparta Rotterdam, also of the Eredivisie.

+Return to PEC Zwolle

 In June 2022, Thy returned to former club PEC Zwolle, newly relegated to the Eerste Divisie.
 He signed a three-year contract.
-On 3 March 2023, in a league match against FC Den Bosch, Thy came on as a substitute at half-time for Younes Taha and scored a hat-trick in a record-tying 13–0 league victory.
+On 3 March 2023, in a league match against Den Bosch, Thy came on as a substitute at half-time for Younes Taha and scored a hat-trick in a record-tying 13–0 league victory.
+Thy claimed the top goalscorer's award in the Eerste Divisie for the 2022–23 Eerste Divisie season, having scored 23 goals in 36 appearances.
+His remarkable contributions played a significant role in PEC's successful promotion back to the 2023–24 Eredivisie.

+Lion City Sailors

+On 31 May 2024, Singaporean club Lion City Sailors announced the signing of Thy on a two-year contract from PEC Zwolle.
+The transfer fee was undisclosed and reported as less than €600,000 by Singaporean newspaper The Straits Times.
+On 18 June, Thy made his debut in a 2–0 win over DPMM.
+Despite Maxime Lestienne's equaliser in the 91st minute of the 2025 AFC Champions League Two final against Sharjah, the Sailors finished as a runner-up after conceding in the 97th minute to finish the game in a 2–1 defeat.

 International career

 Thy was joint topscorer in the tournament alongside Luc Castaignos as Germany won the 2009 UEFA European Under-17 Championship.
-Thy scored the equaliser to Castaignos' opener in the final as Germany beat Netherlands 2–1 after-extra-time.
+Thy scored the equaliser to Castaignos' opener in the final as Germany beat the Netherlands 2–1 after-extra-time.